 Acura MDX - The M-Class has more power and performance, better ride and handling and a higher-quality interior.
 But Acura's all-wheel-drive system is better than Benz's 4Matic, making the MDX more capable in colder climates.
 The MDX is also less expensive.

-The ML350 Bluetec is our choice.
+Of 2013 Mercedes-Benz M-Class models, the ML350 Bluetec is our choice.
 This advanced 50-state-legal clean diesel offers better fuel economy and a smaller carbon footprint than its gasoline-powered counterpart.
 It also has more torque than a lot of high-performance cars, making it an absolute delight in every day driving, especially when launching from traffic lights or executing a highway passing maneuver.
 The ML350 Bluetec is green, efficient and powerful off the line while still offering the luxury and refinement for which the M-Class is well known.
-It is enigmatic indeed.